 … it did not harbor insects or animals, nor has any plant pathogen had been associated with the material.

-Straw, hay and leaves as mulch materials afford hiding or living areas for field mice and rabbits.
+Straw, hay, and leaves as mulch materials afford hiding or living areas for field mice and rabbits.

 Corncobs usually carry the corn insects which have been found to attack roses.
-Sawdust, wood chips and leaves are natural habitats of termites and plant pathogens.
+Sawdust, wood chips, and leaves are natural habitats of termites and plant pathogens.

 Mulches are used for winter protection with the hope that the material will stay in place, keep the soil warm and protect the lower portion of roses and perennials, such as peonies, phlox, chrysanthemums, etc., against winter winds and temperatures.

-A mulch, if dark brown will absorb the heat of the sun and thereby tended to keep soil underneath warmer than will light-colored mulches.
+A mulch, if dark brown will absorb the heat of the sun and thereby tended to keep the soil underneath warmer than will light-colored mulches.